-Updated: 15 July 2025
+Updated: 11 Nov 2025

-Doctor of Philosophy - Humanities
+Doctor of Philosophy - ABD - Science, Technology, and Society/Humanities

 Dissertation Title (In Progress): A Grand Cosmic Narrative: A Creation Story by Modern Science for a Secular Age